 If the nausea is particularly annoying in the morning, try eating some crackers, some dry bread or some dried fruit straight from the bed, even before you get up.
 This will raise your blood sugar levels, which may lessen the feeling of nausea.

-Read also: Acidity and heartburn in pregnancy: 6 remedies to relieve symptoms6.
-Drink a lot, in small sips
+Read also: Acidity and heartburn in pregnancy: 6 remedies to relieve symptoms

 Find out what makes you feel better: water (many prefer it sparkling), or other carbonated drinks (but without caffeine), herbal teas, perhaps with a little sugar, vegetable broth.